TIY-DC-ME-2016-Spring/ClassInfo/prework.md

 2. Get the team name from Su and use it create & sign in to your account

-### 12. Apple Announcement 2015 September
+### 12. Apple Announcements

-The pace of change never stops.
-Each time there's an Apple announcement, there are things that we need to take into account.
-Things that need to change.
-This [announcement](http://www.apple.com/apple-events/september-2015/) was no different.
-Be sure to watch it before the first day of class.
+Apple makes announcements 2-3x per year, the most important of which is WWDC, though they usually all have at least some impact on developers.
+Right now, there are no developer conferences scheduled during this cohort, so we should have a relatively stable environment for development.
+If new things come up, we will handle them as they arrive.

+### 13. Final Projects

+You may think it's too early to begin thinking about your final project.
+Maybe it is.
+However, I do strongly suggest you start keeping a list of app ideas for things you might want to develop.
+I always have a running list, so that if I'm bored or need a change of pace I can work on something.
+In addition, start keeping a list of apps (or features of apps) that you like or don't like.
+This will also become handy as you are developing apps in the future.

-### 13. Other Software We Will Use Or Reference In Class
+### 14. Other Software We Will Use Or Reference In Class

 1. A Text Editor -  A few times in class you'll need a text editor (other than Xcode or TextEdit).
 I like [TextWrangler](https://itunes.apple.com/us/app/textwrangler/id404010395?mt=12).
 You may have another favorite if you've done other coding classes.
 You can use any text editor you want.
 If you don't have a favorite get TextWrangler.
-2. An Image Editor - Photoshop is the mother of all image editors, but it's overkill (and crazy expensive) for this class.
+2. An Image Editor - Photoshop is the mother of all image editors, but it's overkill for this class (and crazy expensive).
 If you have it, great.
 If not, you can use your favorite image editor.
-I like [Pixelmator](https://itunes.apple.com/us/app/pixelmator/id407963104?mt=12), but it doesn't matter as long as it can export PNGs with transparency
+I like [Pixelmator](https://itunes.apple.com/us/app/pixelmator/id407963104?mt=12), but it doesn't matter as long as it can export PNGs with transparency.
+Many people seem to like Sketch, though I haven't used it much.
 3. App Show - Apple recently allowed not only screenshots of apps, but also a short video.
 [App Show](https://www.techsmith.com/techsmith-appshow.html) from TechSmith will help you create it.
-4. We may also use optional tools like Core Data Editor, Balsamiq, but we'll get those as we need them.
+4. We may also use optional tools like Core Data Editor & Balsamiq, but we'll get those as we need them.

+### 15. TURN OFF AUTOMATIC UPDATES!

+On both your Mac and your iOS device(s), TURN OFF AUTOMATIC UPDATES to the operating systems and to Xcode (or basically all software on the Mac and iOS device).
+Yes, Apple wants the general public to automatically update their systems.
+You are no longer part of the general public.
+Yes, automatic updates are good...until you're a developer.
+When something changes and you didn't know it, debugging can be impossible.
+When something changes and you weren't ready for it, it can mean _days_ of rewriting code that didn't need to be rewritten.
+Right now, go turn off automatic updates on your Mac and any iOS device you may use in class.
+If an update comes out, we will decide to move as a class together.
+This is part of your new life as a developer.
+Everybody upgrades together.